Funding meetings - MRC

 Additional consideration of the applications in the latter category is then used to determine which of those attaining the same score should be supported, and which not, taking into account quality, likely impact and fit to MRC’s strategic priorities.

-For proposals assessed at one of MRC’s four research boards, applications that address either MRC’s long-standing commitment to new investigators or any identified board opportunities will be given special consideration in this process.
-Context and further information about the board opportunities can be found in the board opportunities overview.
+For applications assessed at one of MRC’s four research boards, applications that address either MRC’s long-standing commitment to new investigators or any identified board opportunities will be given special consideration in this process.

 Invited resubmissions

 A declined application is typically not eligible for resubmission within 12 months from the date of full submission.
 This moratorium can be waived by the board or panel, where suggested modifications may make the work competitive.
-Low scores are no bar to an invited resubmission where appropriate and may be suitable where key issues undermine a proposal.
+Low scores are no bar to an invited resubmission where appropriate and may be suitable where key issues undermine an application.

-MRC head office staff communicate funding decisions to applicants within ten working days of the funding meeting.
+MRC staff are responsible for communicating decisions to applicants within 10 working days of the funding meeting.

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.